seanbreckenridge/malexport/README.md

   - `malexport update export` - Download the MAL export (the giant XML files), since those have rewatch information, and better dates
 - `malexport update forum` - Uses the MAL API ([docs](https://myanimelist.net/apiconfig/references/api/v2)) to grab forum posts

-I attempted to make this as minimal as possible -- saving timestamps to optimize forum posts, using the [Jikan /history](https://jikan.moe/) endpoint to find episode data to update, but the defaults here are far more on the safe side when scraping.
+The defaults here are far more on the safe side when scraping.
 If data fails to download you may have been flagged as a bot and may need to open MAL in your browser to solve a captcha.

 For my list (which is pretty big), this takes a few days to download all of my data, and then a few minutes every few days to update it.